Cannibalism in Africa: 13th century

 eventually ... grew accustomed, and some conceived such a taste for these detestable meats that they made them their ordinary provender, eating them for enjoyment and ... [thinking] up a variety of preparation methods ...
 The horror people had felt at first vanished entirely; one spoke of it, and heard it spoken of, as a matter of everyday indifference.

-To cater to the tastes of the rich, cooks started to combine human flesh with exquisite ingredients, such as in Alexandria, where a friend of Al-Latif once saw "five children's heads in a single cauldron, cooked with the choicest spices."
-This "remarkable" meal, adds Al-Latif, was just one "of a great many events of this kind" his friend had encountered in that city.
+To cater to the tastes of the rich, cooks started to combine human flesh with exquisite ingredients, such as in Alexandria, where a friend of Abd al-Latif once saw "five children's heads in a single cauldron, cooked with the choicest spices."
+This "remarkable" meal was just one "of a great many events of this kind" his friend had encountered in that city.

 West Africa

 14th century

 When the Moroccan explorer Ibn Battuta visited the Mali Empire in the 1350s, he was surprised to see sultan Sulayman give "a slave girl as part of his reception-gift" to a group of warriors from a cannibal region who had come to visit his court.
 "They slaughtered her and ate her and smeared their faces and hands with her blood and came in gratitude to the sultan."
 He was told that the sultan did so every time he received the cannibal guests.
 Though a Muslim like Ibn Battuta himself, he considered catering to his visitors' preferences more important than whatever reservations he may have had about the practice.
 Other Muslim authors writing around that time also reported that cannibalism was practised in some West African regions and that slave girls were sometimes slaughtered for food since "their flesh is the best thing we have to eat."